AhoyISki/duat/README.md

 already exists).

-In the configuration’s `src/lib.rs`, there should be a `setup_duat!` macro, which takes in a function with no parameters.
+In the configuration’s `src/lib.rs`, there should be a `setup_duat!` macro, which takes in a function with a `&mut Opts` parameter, for initial config options.

-This function is the setup for duat, and it can be empty, which is the equivalent of the default configuration for Duat.
+This function is the setup for duat, and it can be empty, which is the equivalent of running the default configuration for Duat.

-Here’s an example configuration buffer, which makes use of the `duat-kak` crate, which is a plugin for Duat.
-This plugin, like all others, is included without the `duat_` prefix, so in the config it is just `kak`.
+Here’s a config example.
+Note the usage of type arguments to allow for compile time guarantees:

 ```rust
 setup_duat!(setup);